A Healthier Life is One Word Away

-I recently employed this strategy by deciding to not drink more than one alcoholic beverage a night.
+Given my goal to maintain or lose weight, I recently employed a healthy alcohol consumption strategy by deciding to not drink more than one alcoholic beverage a night.
 It was a success and it was so simple!

 I was aware of each time I ordered a drink and made it count.
 I deliberated over drink menus and chose something that I could sip slowly for longer.
 No one noticed* and I felt better about my evenings while still enjoying myself.

 I stayed within the health parameters I set and when I saw others ordering round two, I told myself “I don’t drink more than one drink.”